-The Trust, by the Manager and the Mortgage Broker, have entered into the Loan Agreement with the Lenders for the Lenders' Loan in the amount of \$120 million.
-Of the \$120 million, up to \$5,500,000 is available to the Manager, for which a separate overdraft lending agreement has been provided to Canadian Western Bank.
+The Trust, by the Manager and the Mortgage Broker, have entered into the Loan Agreement with the Lenders for the Lenders' Loan in the amount of \$135 million.
+Of the \$135 million, up to \$5,500,000 is available to the Manager, for which a separate overdraft lending agreement has been provided to Canadian Western Bank.
 In connection with the Loan Agreement, a swing line facility of up to a maximum of \$5,000,000 was advanced by Canadian Western Bank to the Trust, the Manager and the Mortgage Broker.
-The remaining \$109,500,000 is available to the Trust.
+The remaining \$124,500,000 is available to the Trust.
 The Trust uses the Lenders' Loan to manage cash flows and as part of its investment program.
-The Lenders' Loan is a demand revolving operating loan credit facility, subject to margin requirements on eligible mortgage investments, which bears interest at a rate of 0.97% per annum above the Prime Lending Rate.
+The Lenders' Loan is a demand revolving operating loan credit facility, subject to margin requirements on eligible mortgage investments, which bears interest at a rate of 0.94% per annum, calculated by weighting the interest rates for the Lenders according to their share of the borrowing limit, above the Prime Lending Rate.
 The funds secured pursuant to the Lenders' Loan are used to pay expenses pending the receipt of proceeds from Mortgage sales or repayments and receipt of proceeds from the Offering, and to make new Mortgage investments.
-The Lenders' Loan allows the Trust to invest, at any given time, more than the aggregate contributed capital of the Unitholders, which is accretive to returns received by Unitholders.
+The Lenders' Loan allows the Trust to invest, at any given time, more than the aggregate contributed capital of the Unitholders, which is accretive to returns received by

+Unitholders.
 To the extent that the Lenders' Loan adds leverage to the portfolio, the Manager attempts to prudently manage the Lenders' Loan so as not to expose the Mortgage portfolio to undue risk.
 In accordance with the Lenders' usual practice, the Lenders have reserved the right to withdraw the whole or part of the credit facility at any time without notice.

-As security for the Lenders' Loan: (i) the Trust, by the Manager, and the Mortgage Broker, in its capacity as nominee for the Trust and to the extent that it holds assets on behalf of the Trust, have executed a general security agreement in favour of the Lenders, including a fixed first charge over the real and personal property of the Trust, the Mortgage

-Broker and the Manager; (ii) the Trust, by the Manager, and the Mortgage Broker, in its capacity as mortgage broker and nominee for the Manager, have executed a general assignment of mortgages in favour of the Lender; and (iii) the Trust, by the Manager, and the Mortgage Broker have executed an assignment of insurance interests in favour of the Lenders.
+As security for the Lenders' Loan: (i) the Trust, by the Manager, and the Mortgage Broker, in its capacity as nominee for the Trust and to the extent that it holds assets on behalf of the Trust, have executed a general security agreement in favour of the Lenders, including a fixed first charge over the real and personal property of the Trust, the Mortgage Broker and the Manager; (ii) the Trust, by the Manager, and the Mortgage Broker, in its capacity as mortgage broker and nominee for the Manager, have executed a general assignment of Mortgages in favour of the Lender; and (iii) the Trust, by the Manager, and the Mortgage Broker have executed an assignment of insurance interests in favour of the Lenders.